tomasMasson/APOA1_evolution/README.md

 # APOA1 Molecular Evolution

-This folder contains all the data and code used to prepare the the manuscript "Title to choose".
+This folder contains all the data and code used to prepare the manuscript about APOA1 evoution.

 ## Sequences retrieval